CicerBro/SpotEngine/README.md

 This installs dependencies, generates an application key, runs migrations, and builds frontend assets.

+`APP_KEY` is required for every Laravel installation.
+It is used to encrypt sessions, cookies, and other secure payloads.
+If `APP_KEY` is missing, encryption features fail; if it changes after data is written, existing encrypted data becomes unreadable.

 ## Docker

 Use Docker Compose with FrankenPHP/PostgreSQL/Redis: